nystudio107/seomatic/README.md

 * [feature] Provide Redirect functionality.
 Yes, it's SEO-related, but seems like it might be better to keep SEOmatic focused (?)

 ## Changelog

+### 1.1.2 -- 2016.02.12

+* [Fixed] Fixed some typos in SEOmatic & the docs re: `robots.txt`
+* [Fixed] The Google Analytics script no longer renders if the Google Analytics Tracking ID field is empty
+* [Fixed] Fixed an issue with console errors on the backend with the SEOmatic FieldType
+* [Fixed] OpeningHours now only displays for LocalBusiness
+* [Improved] Updated the README.md

 ### 1.1.1 -- 2016.02.09